 Standing up straight involves more than just looking good.
 Your posture actually affects the integrity of your bones, and here’s why.

 Exercise and proper posture put “good stress” on your bones, stimulating them to become stronger and denser at the point of stress.
 Conversely, poor posture misaligns your bones and joints, thereby putting the wrong kind of stress (in the wrong places) on your bones.
-This can lead to pain, discomfort, and lack of healthy movement.
+This can lead to pain, discomfort, and a lack of healthy movement.

 Backaches And Balance: More Than Just A Pain In The Back